 Always put your wet ingredients into the bread machine first.
 It helps prevent flour pockets at the bottom of your bread loaf.

 If you are using a bread machine, the baking time is automatic.
 To test for doneness, insert a toothpick into the center of the bread.
-If the toothpick comes out clean, it is done baking.
+Ifย the toothpick comes out clean, it is done baking.
 If you see batter or crumbs, the bread must be baked longer.

 If your bread didn’t fully cook and you did cook it on the gluten free setting, it may be the machine brand.
 You should be able to lengthen the bake time.
 See the above section titled Bread Machine Notes.

 To make this recipe with Cup4Cup, omit the separate flours/ingredients listed: flaxseed, vinegar, and xanthan gum.
 Use 3 cups of Cup4Cup.
 Note I tested the original Cup4Cup and not their whole-grain blend in this recipe.
+This should also apply to other blends.

 What bread machines are best for gluten free bread?